 There are slightly looser restrictions around foreign nationals not entering from the U.S. The ban on non-essential travel from the U.S. to Canada has been extended until at least March 21, though it seems likely that the ban will last longer than that.
 Particularly since Prime Minister Justin Trudeau said on Oct.
 14 that the border won’t be open until the U.S. gets a handle on its coronavirus cases (he reiterated that point again on Dec.
 1).
-Soon after that, Canada’s Ambassador to the U.S. Kirsten Hillman said those travel restrictions will likely last into 2021.
-Which is understandable considering the U.S. keeps setting new records for most daily coronavirus cases.